limoka/CommonAPI/CommonAPI/Systems/ProtoRegistrySystem/README.md

 (The process is similiar for creating new technologies, models and so on forth)

 If you intent on using custom assets, create and import them to a empty unity project.
 Make sure that path to assets **contains** your **keyword**.
+### Example
+Valid Path: `assets/customwarp/audio/slowdown.mp3`<br>
+Invalid path: `assets/audio/slowdown.mp3`

 Then create asset bundle containing these resources.
 You can use [this useful tool](https://github.com/kremnev8/DSP-Mods/blob/master/Unity/Editor/ExportAssetBundles.cs) to do this.
 Additional info on creating custom buildings can be found [here](https://github.com/kremnev8/DSP-Mods/wiki/Creating-prefabs-to-for-machines)

 Also it is highly recomended that you use `StartModLoad()` to tell CommonAPI when your mod is adding content.
 This information is used by CommonAPI later when players remove your mod.